Flour Beetles or Weevils: Facts, Pest Control, and Flash Fiction

 "If you don't mind, I'd prefer to go to your home.
 I don't have the opportunity to visit people very often these days.
 Would four o'clock be a good time to arrive?" she inquired.

 "Oh, the trip's no problem.
-I have my own transport and I enjoy travelling through a storm," the woman said, smiling as she sipped her tea.
+I have my own form of transport and I enjoy riding in a storm," the woman said, smiling as she sipped her tea.
 "Meeting your children would be delightful.
 We evils love a chance to visit!"

 © 2015 Linda Crampton